GraphiteEditor/Graphite/website/content/learn/introduction/features-and-limitations.md

 ### Limited raster capabilities

 While you can import bitmap images, apply image effects in the node graph, and draw brush strokes, there is not much tooling yet to make the overall raster workflow that useful.
-Marquee selection is an upcoming feature in the first half of 2024 which will significantly improve the utility of raster editing in Graphite.
-Hardware accelerated rendering, to offload work from the CPU to GPU, is also planned for early 2024 which will drastically improve the performance.
+Marquee selection is an upcoming feature in the first half of 2025 which will significantly improve the utility of raster editing in Graphite.
+Hardware accelerated rendering, to offload work from the CPU to GPU, is also planned for early 2025 which will drastically improve the performance of working with millions of pixels.

 ### Performance bottlenecks

 Graphite has several temporary performance bottlenecks that currently yield poor performance when working with raster content, complex vector artwork, and large procedural node graphs.
 Each of these limitations will be resolved by finishing the implementations of the incomplete systems that impose slowdowns in their current forms.
 For example, caching in the node graph isn't operational and GPU-accelerated rendering isn't enabled yet.
-This will be a central focus throughout 2024.
+This will be a central focus throughout 2024 and 2025.

 ### Best-effort Safari support